Columbia Gardens (amusement park): Legacy

 In Montana, known as "The Treasure State" for its mineral resources and natural beauty, the stories of the Columbia Gardens would be passed down for generations.
 The surviving tandem swings were relocated to city parks.
-The southbound lanes of Interstate 15 pass just east of the former park site before intersecting with Interstate 90.
-Despite all the smaller temporary amusement rides at the state and regional fairs, and a few water slide parks, no major amusement park of the scale of the Columbia Gardens has been attempted in Montana since.
+The north-south Interstate 15 route between Butte and Helena passes just east of the Continental Pit and the former park site before intersecting with Interstate 90.
+Although there are temporary amusement rides at the state and county fairs and a few water slide parks, no major amusement park has been attempted in Montana since.
 When Butte broadcaster and historian Pat Kearney wrote his 1994 book about the park, the publisher's summary described the park as "a treasure more valuable than all the copper, silver and gold taken out of the mines in Butte."
+The closest comparable amusement park to Montana today is Silverwood Theme Park in Idaho.

 The story of the park is the subject of a 1999 documentary film by Montana PBS, Remembering the Columbia Gardens, featuring interviews with Kearney and local residents who visited or worked there.
 Some of these interviewees were also later featured in the 2008 PBS documentary film Butte, America, which covered the larger legacy of Anaconda Copper in American history.